This day, too, is a poem

 The messiah closed her eyes and let the receiver drift.

-I am close, whistling among the ruins, feeling
+we whistle for company among the ruins, feeling

-while she, oldest of muezzins, begins to sing
+She, oldest of muezzins, begins to sing

-calling me to bring my graft to root
+calling me to bring graft to root

 promising amulets dangling by horsehair from limb.